spidasoftware/schema/resources/v1/schema/spidamin/README.md

 #### returns

 The return value is type of primitive, array of primitives or object that will be return from the service call.
+This is the object that you will need to construct or have wrapped, so all those values would need to be present.